+44

+Prizes

-43 Pri zes 13.
-Pri: At the end of the Academic Year the Institute shall award a number of Prizes.
-The list of zes and the criteria for the award thereof shall be published by the Institute from time to time.
-F 112 zes and the chiena for the award thereof shall be published by the institute from time to time.
+13. At the end of the Academic Year the Institute shall award a number of Prizes.
+The list of Prizes and the criteria for the award thereof shall be published by the Institute from time to time.

 ANNEX 3